4awpawz/fusion.ssg.web/src/templates/docs/cli.md

 ### fusion help

-Prints _help_ for a supported command, i.e. build, release, new.
+Prints _help_ for a supported command.

 - usage: